Ingan121/ModernActiveDesktop/docs/Updated.md

     * Clock configurations are now per-window
     * Dropdown lists will be displayed reversed if it's too close to the bottom of the screen
     * Default window placement no longer assumes 1920x1080 or similar resolution; they will be placed relative to the screen size
+    * Also new windows will be prevented from being placed off-screen.
+After these changes, ModernActiveDesktop should now run decently on any resolution higher than 640x480
 * Security improvements
     * Prevent displaying arbitrary HTML (XSS) through imported configuration files
     * Show a warning about loading an unverified page after importing a configuration file